Online Metronome

 • The lower number indicates the note value that represents a single beat.
 For instance, "2" corresponds to a half note, "4" signifies a quarter note, "8" represents an eighth note, and so forth.

-It's important to note that this explanation is specifically to simple time signatures.
+It's important to note that this explanation is specifically for simple time signatures.
 Time signatures can be categorized into two primary types: simple and compound.

 Swing percentage is an expression of the rhythmic relationship between two 8th notes in a beat.